tvo/tvo.github.com/spring/_posts/2010-04-19-lus-stumpy.md

 {% endhighlight %}

 Here piece numbers are retrieved (using the **piece** function) and assigned to the variables base, flare, turret and barrel.

+### Initialization

+{% highlight lua %}
+function script.Create()
+	Hide(flare)
+end
+{% endhighlight %}

+The call-in **Create** is called right after the unit is created.
+Because all pieces are visible by default, we need to hide the flare piece here, as it should only be briefly shown after firing.

 ### Aiming